Skip to main content

 • Collection if the customer is picking up.
 Choose when it should be ready.

 • to send the order to another florist.
 Select your relay provider (Direct2Florist, Send to a Friend, or manual).
-When you select Direct2Florist, a destination picker lets you choose which florist will fulfil it — you can toggle to show only BAT-registered florists.
+When you select Direct2Florist, a destination picker lets you choose which florist will fulfil it.
 A relay service charge is added on top of your product total.

 • Courier to send via a courier service.
 This requires a courier integration to be set up.